Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 The right-hand side is a Carroll boost anomaly.
 It cannot be removed by a local counterterm, and it obeys the Wess--Zumino consistency conditions~\footnote{See~\cite{Jensen:2017tnb} for a classification of anomalies in $(1+1)$-dimensional warped conformal field theories, which also have a Carroll boost symmetry but a different Weyl symmetry structure.
 In that work, it was found that there is no relation between the Carroll boost anomaly and a diffeomorphism anomaly.
 We expect the same result to hold for $(1+1)$-dimensional conformal Carroll theories.
 In fact, the $c_L$ central charge in the BMS$_3$ algebra comes from the difference between left and right central charges when taking the contraction of two copies of Virasoro to BMS$_3$ \cite{Bagchi:2012cy}.
 This difference is related to the diffeomorphism anomaly and we expect this to still be the case after taking the limit.}.
 It can be shown that the presence of the Carroll boost anomaly is responsible for the $c_M$ central charge of the asymptotic BMS$_3$ symmetry algebra~\cite{Barnich:2006av,Campoleoni:2022wmf}.

 \textbf{Boundary EMT-news complex for $d=2$.} Here, $E = r^2 \exp(\beta) e$, which means that the right-hand side of~\eqref{eq:varSEH+Sext2} diverges linearly in $r$.
 To counter this, we need to add an intrinsic counterterm.
 To construct an intrinsic counterterm, such as a curvature scalar, we need to discuss the choice of bulk connection on the $r=\Lambda$ cut-off hypersurfaces.
 When solving the bulk Einstein equations for the variables $S$, $\beta$ and $\Pi_{\mu\nu}$ it is useful to rewrite the Einstein equations in terms of a $(d+1)$-dimensional connection that is associated with the radial cut-off hypersurfaces.
-Such a connection is
+Such a connection is~\footnote{This connection is similar to the ``rigging'' connection of~\cite{Mars:1993mj}, see also~\cite{Freidel:2024emv}.}

 We chose this connection such that it is equal to \eqref{eq:C-connection} at leading order in $1/r$, and it has very similar properties.
 We will denote the associated covariant derivative and curvature tensors by $D_\mu$ and $R[C]_{\mu\nu\rho}{}^\sigma$.